GnomeTools::Gtk::ListView

 Description

-A listview is like a listbox where objects can be inserted horizontally or vertically.
-The listbox is used for simple and short lists while the listview can be used for much longer lists and complex objects.
+A listview is like a list where objects can be inserted horizontally or vertically.
 The listview is filled using a factory and is created in steps.
 The list is often partly visible and only asks for the objects to be created when they become visible.

 CSS classes

 The GnomeTools::Gtk::ListView class is placed in a Gnome::Gtk4::ScrolledWindow.
-That object has a classname listview-window and the GnomeTools::Gtk::ListView object has a classname listview-tool
+That object has a classname listview-window and the GnomeTools::Gtk::ListView object has a classname listview-tool.
+Other CSS nodes are defined for Gnome::Gtk4::ListView.

 Example